Turia Garden: Bridges

-The section of Jardín del Turia between the bridges of l'Assut de l'Or and the railway is 50% urbanized, with the remaining 50% awaiting the burial of the existing stormwater collector.
-The section between the railway bridge and Astilleros is pending urbanization, with a natural water table present.
-Beyond Astilleros, there is a small stagnant water body, and the rest of the former riverbed to the sea has been diverted, buried, and channeled under the Port of Valencia.
+The section of Jardí del Turia between the bridges of l'Assut de l'Or and the railway is 50% urbanized, with the remaining 50% awaiting the burial of the existing stormwater collector.
+The section between the railway bridge and Drassanes is pending urbanization, with a natural water table present.
+Beyond Drassanes, there is a small stagnant water body, and the rest of the former riverbed to the sea has been diverted, buried, and channeled under the Port of Valencia.